chuv-ssrc/bam-server-scala/README.md

 (for free if you have few users and usual requirements).
 Its only role is to identify users of the client app and return valid tokens.

-1. First time set up
+1. First time setup

     1. Create an Auth0 account

     2. Create a new client app, say "bam-server".
 It is given a Client ID and a Client secret.

     3. Go to "Clients > Show advanced settings".
 In the "OAuth" tab, choose "RS256".
-This changes the encryption protocol from the default HMAC to RSA.
+This changes the encryption protocol from the default HMAC (symmetric, shared secret) to RSA (asymmetric private/public - more secure).

     4. Still in the advanced settings, copy the public certificate from "Certificates > Signing Certificate", or download it in CER/PEM format.